 Established by the Financial Stability Board in June 2014, the Global Legal Entity Identifier Foundation (GLEIF) is tasked to support the implementation and use of the Legal Entity Identifier (LEI).
 The foundation is backed and overseen by the LEI Regulatory Oversight Committee, representing public authorities from around the globe that have come together to jointly drive forward transparency within the global financial markets.
 GLEIF is a supra-national not-for-profit organization headquartered in Basel, Switzerland.
 For more info on GLEIF, click here - https://www.gleif.org/en

 LEI issuers – also referred to as Local Operating Units (LOUs) – supply registration, renewal and other services, and act as the primary interface for legal entities wishing to obtain an LEI.
 Only organizations duly accredited by the Global Legal Entity Identifier Foundation (GLEIF) are authorized to issue LEIs.

 The Registration Agent's role in the Global LEI System is directly connected to the LEI issuing organization.
 LEI issuing organizations - also referred to as a Local Operating Units - supply registration, renewal and other services, act as the primary interface for legal entities wishing to obtain an LEI.
 A legal entity is not limited to using an LEI issuer in its own country.
 Instead, it can use the registration services of any Local Operating Unit that is accredited and qualified to validate LEI registrations within its jurisdiction.
 The Global LEI System is designed to encourage competition between LEI issuers to the benefit of legal entities seeking to obtain an LEI.
 A Registration Agent acts as a third party service provider that assists the LEI issuing organization with the performance of its duties in the Global LEI System.

-Alternatively, you may also want to download our PDF document for more assistance on the LEI registration.
+Alternatively, you may also want to download our user guide for more assistance on the LEI registration.